 What is it worth?

 We often get the question - What is the value of Intellectual Property (IP)?
 Gerbsman Partners consistent answer is that "the Market" will determine the value of IP.
 As such, there are typically 4 groups that should have an interest; Customers, Competitors, Strategic’s and VC/Equity groups for their portfolio companies.
-Gerbsman Partners, with its proven "Architecture of Maximizing Value- through is proprietary Date Certain M&A Process" of assets and Intellectual Property, has assisted 75 technology, life science, medical device, and solar companies maximize value.
+Gerbsman Partners, with its proven "Architecture of Maximizing Value- through is proprietary Date Certain M&A Process" of assets and Intellectual Property, has assisted 97 technology, life science, medical device, digital marketing, cyber security, fuel cell, and solar companies and their Intellectual Property maximize value.

 A critical factor, besides the quality and relevance of the IP and the team, is how much resources and time the company can spend on the "Date Certain M&A Process".
 The availability, forecasting, and control of CASH is the ultimate resource needed to develop and execute a plan of action for maximizing value.